Early Decision

 Get notified sooner in the admissions process

-You’ll be notified in advance of Regular Decision applicants.
-While Early Decision is binding, students hear about their decision and get the necessary information about affordability, prior to making a final commitment to RIT.
+You’ll be notified earlier than Early Action and Regular Decision applicants.
+While Early Decision is binding, students hear about their decision and get the necessary information about affordability before making a final commitment to RIT.

-Receive automatic consideration for merit scholarships and a financial aid estimate
+Receive early notification of your merit scholarships and a financial aid assessment

 Stand out from the crowd